 One night for dinner, we went to JUMBO Seafood for Chili Crab and Black Pepper Lobster.
 JUMBO Seafood has a few locations and we dined at the one on the riverwalk.
 The riverwalk area is a great place to stroll and wander, and I highly recommend making a stop for dinner at JUMBO.
 The dishes are messy and require you to use your hands, but I am not sure if I have tasted shellfish that fresh ever before.

 To contrast my more casual dining experiences, we visited TWG Tea in the uber fancy ION Shopping Center on Orchard Street for high tea.
 TWG Tea was founded in 2008 in Singapore and oozes British colonial tradition.
 The service was refined, the mini sandwiches were tasty, and the experience was fancy.
 It was definitely worth the time, but worth noting that this was a pricier afternoon.
+If you have more than 48 hours in Singapore, consider trying even more with these places to visit in Singapore in three days.

 Looking for Afternoon Tea in DuPage County?